creative residency

 To apply:

-• Please submit a proposal of up to one page, outlining your creative idea, along with your resume, and a 5 minute video of you dancing, to applyflamencorosario@gmail.com
+• Please submit a proposal of up to one page, outlining your creative idea, along with your resume (PDF Format), and a 5 minute video of you dancing (MP3 or web link), to applyflamencorosario@gmail.com

 The mentee receives: